Skip to content

 Direct file access

-Since notebooks live inside the workspace folder (/workspace/group/notebooks/), agents can also:
+Notebooks live inside the workspace folder (/workspace/group/notebooks/), so agents can also:

 • Read .qmd files from previous sessions directly with filesystem tools